SECURITIES AND EXCHANGE COMMISSION

 Summary Compensation Table

-The following table sets forth information regarding compensation earned by our chief executive officer, our chief financial officer and our three next most highly compensated other executive officers during our fiscal years ended December 31, 2020, 2019 and 2018.
-We refer to these individuals as our named executive officers.
+The following table sets forth information regarding compensation earned by our NEOs during our fiscal years ended December 31, 2021, 2020 and 2019.

 George P. Sakellaris (4)